 Pickleball has landed in Berkeley, with four new dedicated courts set to open at Cedar Rose Park this weekend.
 The courts replace a tennis court close to Hopkins Street that hasn’t been used in years due to damaged ground surface.

-Pickleball, a mash-up of ping-pong, tennis and badminton, is played with a perforated plastic ball, like a wiffle ball, and composite or wooden paddles.
+Pickleball, a mash-up of ping-pong, tennis and badminton, is played with a perforated plastic ball and composite or wooden paddles.
 According to the USA Pickleball Association, it is easy to learn, but “can develop into a fast-paced, competitive game for experienced players.”
 The association describes pickleball as the fastest growing game in America, and says it has a passionate following due to its “friendly, social nature and its multi-generational appeal.”
 The game has grown considerably since its founding in 1965 on Bainbridge Island, WA.
 Last year, the Sports & Fitness Industry Association reported that pickleball had 3.1 million players in the U.S. – an increase of 12% over 2017.

 The Bay Area already has a dedicated community of pickleball players.
 Games are often played on converted tennis courts with tape on the ground to mark the boundaries, which are different than tennis.
 Until now, the closest dedicated pickleball courts to Berkeley have been in Bushrod Park in Oakland and in Albany, which was the first city in the Bay Area to install pickleball courts.